chgeuer/github-action-via-user-assigned-managed-identity-to-keyvault-secret/README.md

 ![Key Vault Secret](img/keyvault-secret-details.png)

 You now should set the variables in your GitHub environment.
-You can either run the `gh secret` command to set the configuration as secrets.
-Strictly speaking, these 'secrets' aren't really secret, as they don't refer to passwords, client secrets or API tokens.

-So you can also set them as repository variables.
+You can set them as repository variables.

 ![image-20230706105511621](img/github-env-vars-overview.png)

-## The `.github/workflows/demosecret.yml` file
+## The `.github/workflows/demovar.yml` file

 As a last step, you must access the Key Vault secret in your GitHub action: